Breast Implant Options for Breast Implant Surgery

 Breast Implant Incisions and Scars

-When getting breast augmentation surgery, your plastic surgeon will have to cut your skin open to insert the implants.
+When getting breast augmentation surgery, Dr Doyle will have to cut your skin open to insert the implants.
 Three different incisions are used in boob jobs: Inframammary incision, periareolar incision, and axillary incision.
-Each of these techniques has its advantages and disadvantages, however, Dr Doyle uses the inframammary incision in most of his surgeries.
+Each of these techniques has its advantages and disadvantages, however, Dr Doyle uses the inframammary incision in the majority of his surgeries.
 Here’s how different boob job incisions compare:

 This is Dr Doyle’s favourite access technique when performing breast augmentation surgery.
-Dr Doyle will make an incision along the crease of your underboob to access your breast.
-This technique is considered the most sterile and is part of the 14-points plan to reduce the risks of complications after breast augmentation surgery.
-The final scar from your inframammary incision will be well hidden in your underboob and barely noticeable.
+Dr Doyle will make an incision along the crease under your breasts to place the implants.
+This technique is considered the most sterile and is part of the 14-points plan to reduce the risks of complications and in particular capsules and ALCL after breast augmentation surgery.
+The final scar from your inframammary incision will be well hidden and barely noticeable.

-The areola is the pigmented skin around your nipple.
-A periareolar incision is an incision that’s made right on the border of the areola.
-This technique is not used too often, since it’s considered less sterile than inframammary incisions with a higher complication rate.
+The areola is the pigmented circular skin around your nipple.
+A periareolar incision is an incision that’s made right on the border of the lower half of the areola.
+This technique is less commonly used since it’s considered less sterile than inframammary incisions and has a higher infection rate.

 An axillary incision is an incision done along the crease in your armpit.
 This incision is usually done for women who want an Asian boob job, also called a scarless boob job, since it leaves no scars on the breast itself.
-Nevertheless, this technique makes it a little harder to put in larger implants and is also considered less sterile than an inframammary incision.
+Nevertheless, this technique makes it a little harder to position the implants accurately, is less sterile than an inframammary incision and therefore has a higher risk of infection and has more complications in general compared to an inframammary incision.

 Breast Implant Insertion

-When inserting breast implants, Dr Doyle follows well-proven antibacterial methods to reduce the risks of complications like infection, capsular contracture, and BIA-ALCL.
+When inserting breast implants, Dr Doyle follows well-proven anti-bacterial methods to reduce the risks of complications like infection, capsular contracture, and BIA-ALCL.
 One specific protocol we believe in and adopt at Gold Coast Plastic Surgery is the 14-point plan.
-This plan was developed in 2013, and it contains 14 recommendations for surgeons performing boob jobs to reduce bacterial contamination during surgery.
-Since your skin contains many bacteria, Dr Doyle puts extra effort to avoid contact between your skin and the implants.
-For this purpose, he uses a device called a “Keller funnel”, which is a mechanical insertion device that delivers the breast implant directly into the breast without coming in contact with your skin.
+This plan was developed in 2013, and it contains 14 recommendations for surgeons performing breast enlargements to reduce bacterial contamination during surgery.
+Since your skin contains many bacteria, Dr Doyle puts extra effort to minimise contact between your skin and the implants.

 Overview of Different Breast Implant Surgery Types

 Breast augmentation surgery (boob job) is the cosmetic surgical procedure done to make your boobs larger, perkier, rounder, and more symmetric.
-During the procedure, Dr Doyle performs an inframammary skin incision and creates a pocket under your breast tissue.
-He then inserts your breast implants into position and closes your skin carefully using absorbable sutures to minimize the leftover scar.
-Dr Doyle will customize your surgery depending on your specific case, and he’ll choose a skin incision and implant position that best fit your desired outcomes and expectations.
+During the procedure, Dr Doyle performs an inframammary skin incision and creates a pocket under your breast tissue and under your pectoralis muscle.
+He then inserts your breast implants into position and closes your skin carefully using absorbable sutures to minimise scarring.
+Dr Doyle will customize your surgery depending on your specific case, and he’ll choose a skin incision and implant position that best fits your desired outcomes and expectations.

 Hybrid Breast Augmentation – Implant and Added Fat

-For women looking for absolute perfection, Dr Doyle will gladly combine traditional breast augmentation with fat transfer.
-Fat transfer is when Dr Doyle removes excess fat from different parts of your body (like your thighs or tummy) by liposuction, and then strategically injects the fat into your boobs to contour them and give them a fuller look.
+Some women will benefit by using a smaller breast implant and supplementing the volume of the breast by injecting your own fat surrounding the implant.
+Dr Doyle commonly combines traditional breast augmentation with fat transfer.
+Fat transfer is when Dr Doyle removes excess fat from different parts of your body (like your thighs or tummy) by liposuction, and then strategically injects the fat around the implants to contour them and give them a fuller look.

 Breast Lift with Implants (Mastopexy with Implants)

 If you have drooping boobs, Dr Doyle will offer you breast implant surgery in combination with breast lifting.
-After inserting the implants into your breasts, Dr Doyle will remove any excess skin and then pull your breasts tighter to raise them into a higher position.
-After surgery, your boobs will look younger and firmer and will be back in their normal position.
+After inserting the implants into your breasts, Dr Doyle will move your nipples into a higher position, remove any excess skin particularly below the nipples, and then tighten the breast skin to raise the breasts into a higher position.
+After surgery, your boobs will look younger and firmer and will sitting higher.

 Breast Reduction with Implants

-For women who have large and saggy boobs, a breast reduction with subsequent implants is a perfect choice.
+For women who have large and saggy boobs, a breast reduction with the use of breast implants is an option for you.
 Dr Doyle will first remove breast tissue to reduce the size of your breasts.
 He will then insert your implants into position and pull the tissue tighter together over them.
-After breast reduction with implants, you’ll have youthful and symmetric breasts with a round and beautiful contour.
+After a breast reduction with implants, you’ll have lifted, smaller and perkier breasts.

 Breast Implant Risks and Complications